Skip to content

 At the varying levels of eDTUs, there is also a max storage per pool and maximum databases depending on the basic, standard, and premium tiers.
 As an example, a Standard 100 eDTU pool allows for a max storage of 750 GB, but only provides 100 GB out of the gate without paying more for additional storage in addition to the eDTU cost.

 So if you only need 50 DTUs but have 200 GBs of data, you would need to either go to a larger pool or pay for additional storage.
-In the unlikely case that you need more than 200 databases at the the Standard 100 eDTU pool level, you would also need to move up to a higher eDTU pool.
+In the unlikely case that you need more than 200 databases at the Standard 100 eDTU pool level, you would also need to move up to a higher eDTU pool.

 Pricing and levels can be found using the Azure SQL Pricing Tool (select the DTU option)